 Sleep outcomes and airflow in Robin sequence (RS)

 Craniofacial anomalies, such as Robin sequence (RS), are the leading cause of obstructive sleep apnea (OSA) in infants.
-In her pilot project, Dr. Kelly Evans will conduct overnight studies to measure sleep disturbance and sleep-impacted outcomes in five infants 0 to 6 months old with RS and five healthy infants.
+In her pilot project, Dr. Kelly Evans will conduct overnight studies to measure sleep disturbance and sleep-impacted outcomes in five infants from birth to 6 months old with RS and five healthy infants.
 In addition to collecting standard phenotypic information, the study team will capture a three dimensional shape of the infants’ faces, allowing for more accurate assessment of craniofacial shape and systematic evaluation of relationships between facial structures.
-This collective data will provide Evans with information to characterize the nature and severity of OSA in infants with RS which can be used for further research.
+This collective data will provide Evans with information to characterize the nature and severity of OSA in infants with RS that can be used for further research.